kostoskistefan/hoverclock-qt/README.md

 ## Known issues
  * You must have at least one panel with a system tray to access the settings menu and configure Hoverclock to your liking.
- * On multi-monitor setups, Hoverclock only uses the primary screen according to QT.
+ * The font and color picker do not fully use the custom theme resource.

 ## Future work
 - [ ] Add terminal support to open and configure settings
-- [ ] Add support for multi-monitor setups
+- [x] Add support for multi-monitor setups
 - [x] Add a feature that allows you to specify programs in which you want to hide the clock.
 - [ ] Add Light and Dark mode icon support